 Looking for the best flip phone, because you love the traditional clamshell design?
 Or are you after the best fold phone – the new breed of state-of-the-art foldable smartphones which open to reveal enormous screens?
 Whatever your budget or needs, this guide will help you find the best flip phone or fold phone for you – and help you find it at the best price.

 Flip phones can be smart or traditional, but folding like a clamshell helps make them more pocketable, and perhaps more practical – and give an alternative to the big screen handsets with no buttons that dominate the flagship camera phone models.

 The arrival of the smartphone temporarily killed the flip phone market, which was disappointing for anyone who loved to snap the handset shut to finish a call.
-It was immensely satisfying and, though we might forget it, very practical – closing the phone to hide the screen and buttons does help with longevity.
+Not only was it immensely satisfying but very practical; closing the phone to hide the screen and buttons did a lot to help with longevity.
 Now, though, technology has moved on, meaning you can have a flip phone without compromising on screen size.

 At the same time old flip handsets have shown they have many uses even now.
-Traditional flip phones offer a less feature-cluttered experience for those who find smartphones overwhelming, be that seniors or those taking their digital detox very seriously.
+Traditional flip phones offer a less feature-cluttered experience for those who find smartphones overwhelming, be that seniors or those on a digital detox very seriously.
 Even the best flip phones are also far less expensive, making them well suited for kids or as backup devices.

 Secondly, more excitingly for tech heads, foldable screens have reached the point it’s possible to build a folding or flipping smartphone, offering further improvements in screen real estate without stretching pockets beyond breaking point.
-Predictably the best fold phones will be more of an assault on the budget, and do come with some concerns about early iterations of tech, though perhaps you won’t need that tablet after all… so… maybe?
+Predictably the best fold phones are more of an assault on the budget - though you can save substantially if you buy an older first- or second-generation model.

-This is the original 2019 version of the Samsung Galaxy Z Fold - and now that the Mark 2 model is on sale, you can now get this a vastly reduced price, making it a tempting proposition if you want a foldable phone, but don't want to pay top dollar for the privilege.
+This is the original 2019 version of the Samsung Galaxy Z Fold - and now that the Mark 23 model is on sale, you can now get this a vastly reduced price, making it a tempting proposition if you want a foldable phone, but don'’t want to pay top dollar for the privilege.
 (Somewhere inbetween is the Fold 2, of course).
 It’s worth remembering that, even at the time, the chipset was not seen as the latest, so the device might be great for the kind of people who used to love being productive on Psion Organisers, but two years on is probably not best suited to the gaming market where it’s driving more pixels with fewer horsepower.